nigelrodrigues15/Sentey/README.md

 * First time using OAuth
 * Issues with Twitter tokens
 * Implicit implementation of API keys from Google's Natural Language Processing API
+* Code for Sentiment Analysis present but was unable to visualize the data effectively in the time period